 University of Texas Dell Seton Medical Center

-People who have been diagnosed with small-fiber neuropathy of unknown cause (“idiopathic SFN”) should first be screened for possible genetic disease using parent and family histories and prior test results.
-Genetic testing may be considered in adult patients with idiopathic SFN, and is indicated in all children who have idiopathic SFN, even if they don’t have a family history.
-More intensive testing, including genetic sequencing can be particularly beneficial in pediatric patients, people with a family history of SFN, and individuals with highly specific presentations of the disease.
+Many people who have been diagnosed with neuropathy of unknown cause (“idiopathic”) should first be screened for possible genetic disease using parent and family histories and prior test results.
+Genetic testing may be considered in adult patients with idiopathic neuropathy, and is indicated in all children who have idiopathic neuropathy, even if they don’t have a family history.
+More intensive testing, including genetic sequencing can be particularly beneficial in pediatric patients, people with a family history of neuropathy, and individuals with highly specific presentations of the disease.

 What genetic test is best?